justinekayemojica/Policy-and-Claims-Administration-System-/README.md

 For option #2, prompt the user for the account number of the account containing the relevant policy – a customer account must exist before policy purchase.
 For option #3, #4, and #6, prompt the user for the specific policy number.
 For option #5, prompt the user for the first name and last name of the customer to search for (For now we will assume customer names are unique).
 For option #7, prompt the user for the specific claim number needed.
 Once the user selects an option, perform the action requested by the user on the identified account or policy.
 Repeat steps 1 through 7 until the user has selected the option to exit.

+note: ensure jdbc jar file is added on library